Adityacheeze/devTinder-backend/ReadMe.md

   });
   ```
 # Node 4
-  - seting up routes
+  - Seting up routes
-  - order of routes matter
+  - Order of routes matter
-  - installing and seting up postman
+  - Installing and seting up postman
-  - use of ?, +, (), * in routes
+  - Use of ?, +, (), * in routes
-  - use of regex in routes /a/, /.fly$/
+  - Use of regex in routes /a/, /.fly$/
-  - reading query params
+  - Reading query params
-  - reading dynamic routes
+  - Reading dynamic routes

 ### Routing Expression
   - `*` => any string. eg => `/a*c`